 If you can’t get enough of the beautiful river, you can stay the night and camp!
 The campgrounds are just a little bit down the road from the Rainbow Springs State Park.
 You can find the entrance at 18185 SW 94th St, Dunnellon, FL 34432.

-It’s a little bit of a hike to walk all the trails, so make sure you bring a fan necklace, sun lotion, and a water bottle to stay hydrated.
+It’s a little bit of a hike to walk all the trails, so make sure you bring a necklace fan, sun lotion, and a water bottle to stay hydrated.
 After you’re done walking the trails, you’re going to be so ready to jump in the cold water!

-21 Essentials to Pack for Rainbow Springs State Park
+21 Essentials to Pack for a Day at Rainbow Springs

 - Pool Noodles